tmcw/memory-geojson/README.md

 - Should coordinates be Float32?
 I suspect that, while this would make encoding lossy (JavaScript floats are 52-bit), it would easily satisfy geospatial accuracy needs while halving the space requirement.
+- Some data updates in this format would be very expensive, and also updates would require some fairly custom operations.
+For example, adding a new coordinate in the middle of a line, in the a feature in the middle of the dataset would require, probably, intelligently updating the LineString length, slicing the dataset into two TypedArrays, and plopping the new coordinate in the middle.
+It's doable, but makes updates much less obvious.
 - Is it useful, or beneficial, to get fancy with properties?
 GeoJSON files certainly tend to share property names and often values, so it's conceivable that a bunch of features with a value for a property